project-codeflare/mlbatch/CODEFLARE.md

-# MLBatch for CodeFlare users
+# MLBatch for CodeFlare Users

 MLBatch is an evolution of the [CodeFlare](https://github.com/project-codeflare) stack for managing AI/ML workloads on Kubernetes and its workload dispatcher